xckevinc/sitemapgenerator/README.md

   	isn't production code, and visual inspection is arguably more appropriate in this case, I did not create those

   The Listener on the URL Text Field should run URL validation as the user enters data so the box border could be
-    colored to show status in advance of intiated the scan.
+    colored to show status in advance of initiating the scan.

   The handling of non HTML internal links like pdf's that are directly available in a web browser could be handled
     more clearly.